No More Tears (Ozzy Osbourne song): Music video

-The video consists of Osbourne singing alone at times and with his backing band at others, intercut with footage of a woman entering a room, sitting in a chair, and crying until she is completely submerged in her own tears.
+The video consists of Osbourne singing alone at times and with his backing band at others, intercut with footage of a woman (model and actress Mariah O'Brien) entering a room, sitting in a chair, and crying until she is completely submerged in her own tears.
 The video was shot to accommodate both the album version and the edited version of the song.
 Some channels played the full-length video, and others played the shortened version.
 Osbourne's daughter Kelly is seen at the end of the video in an angel costume lip-syncing the words at the end of the song, "It's just a hand in the bush," which repeats until the video fades out.

 Critical reception

-Richard Gilliam of AllMusic wrote "the song has precisely the sort of hard, rhythmic drive that marks good heavy metal" and "Osbourne’s sharply edged vocals are among the strongest of his solo efforts" but "near the end of the song there’s a pointlessly overproduced art-rock bridge that mars the song’s otherwise fine dynamic flow."
+Richard Gilliam of AllMusic wrote "the song has precisely the sort of hard, rhythmic drive that marks good heavy metal" and "Osbourne's sharply edged vocals are among the strongest of his solo efforts" but "near the end of the song there’s a pointlessly overproduced art-rock bridge that mars the song’s otherwise fine dynamic flow."

-Consequence of Sound called it, "a successful song indebted to both glam metal and prog rock released the same year as Nirvana’s Nevermind", and ranked it as the best song on the album, with "Mama I'm Coming Home", as "a close second."
+Consequence of Sound called it, "a successful song indebted to both glam metal and prog rock released the same year as Nirvana's Nevermind", and ranked it as the best song on the album, with "Mama I'm Coming Home", as "a close second".

-Cover version

-The song was redone by guitarist Zakk Wylde as a bonus track on the second reissue of the Black Label Society album Sonic Brew as well as on its own promotional E.P. called No More Tears.